 - The incision is carefully closed and dressed

 Patients experience symptom relief after the effects of local anesthesia wear off and they are able to move their finger.
 A return to normal activities occurs after minor soreness from the incision quickly goes away.
 Stitches are usually taken out 1-2 weeks after the procedure.

-At Orthopaedic Institute of Central Jersey (OIO) Hand Specialist, Dr. Clint Ferenz is an expert in trigger finger release surgery.
+At Orthopaedic Institute of Central Jersey (OICJ) Hand Specialist, Dr. Clint Ferenz is an expert in trigger finger release surgery.
 Please make an appointment if you experience symptoms and would like a treatment solution.

 Recent Success Stories

 Very fortunate to have finally found an orthopedic Doctor as Dr. Gregory Roehrig.
 Have been to many Orthopedic doctors, but I have complete trust and respect for Dr. Roehrig!Patient Review

 I was very satisfied.
 Dr. Rienzo took time with diagrams and models to explain to my wife and me what was going to be done and what we could expect.Patient Review

 Extremely professional, most concerned with providing guidance regarding my injury, and understands my concerns.
 Really works with you so that recovery smoothly.Patient Review